-- Operational risks include finding and developing reserves economically; processing minerals competitively into successful products; product deliverability uncertainties; changing governmental law and regulation; hiring and retaining skilled employees and contractors; and conducting operations in a cost effective and safe manner.
+Operational risks include finding and developing reserves economically; processing minerals competitively into successful products; product deliverability uncertainties; changing governmental law and regulation; hiring and retaining skilled employees and contractors; and conducting operations in a cost effective and safe manner.
 The Company continuously monitors and responds to changes in these factors and adheres to all regulations governing its operations.
-Insurance may be maintained at levels consistent with prudent industry practices to minimize risks; however, the Company is not fully insured against all risks nor are all such risks insurable. - Operational risks also include the timing and successful completion of the Feasibility Study, permitting, construction and start-up. - Market risks include the demand and prices for graphite and graphite products not achieving expectations and disruptions in transportation and distribution.
-These and other factors are beyond the Company's control, including levels of inflation and interest rates, the demand for commodities, global or regional political, economic, and banking crises and production rates in competitive producing regions. - Financial risks include the timely availability of capital and changes in commodity prices, interest rates, inflation, wages and salaries, taxation, and foreign exchange rates, all of which are beyond the Company's control. - Regulatory risks include delays in regulatory approvals for developments and transactions that the Board of Directors believe to be in the best interest of the Company, increased fees for filings, and the introduction of ever more complex reporting requirements, the cost of which the Company must meet in order to maintain its exchange listing. - Supply chain risk includes the sourcing of graphite concentrate in the open market as feed stock for the secondary treatment plant ("STP") while the Company completes the construction of the Graphite Creek Mine to produce graphite concentrate for the STP. - Supply chain risk also includes a risk the STP does not produce the quantity and/or quality of the graphite products in the time anticipated.
+Insurance may be maintained at levels consistent with prudent industry practices to minimize risks; however, the Company is not fully insured against all risks nor are all such risks insurable.

+- Operational risks also include the timing and successful completion of the Feasibility Study, permitting, construction and start-up. - Market risks include the demand and prices for graphite and graphite products not achieving expectations and disruptions in transportation and distribution.
+These and other factors are beyond the Company's control, including levels of inflation and interest rates, the demand for commodities, global or regional political, economic, and banking crises and production rates in competitive producing regions. - Financial risks include the timely availability of capital and changes in commodity prices, interest rates, inflation, wages and salaries, taxation, and foreign exchange rates, all of which are beyond the Company's control. - Regulatory risks include delays in regulatory approvals for developments and transactions that the Board of Directors believe to be in the best interest of the Company, increased fees for filings, and the introduction of ever more complex reporting requirements, the cost of which the Company must meet in order to maintain its exchange listing. - Supply chain risk includes the sourcing of graphite concentrate in the open market as feed stock for the STP while the Company completes the construction of the Graphite Creek Mine to produce graphite concentrate for the STP.
+Potential tariffs and countervailing duties as a result of protectionist measures and trade wars threatened by United States, China and other countries that could increase the capital cost of the Project and cost of feed stock, adversely impacting overall profitability. - Supply chain risk also includes a risk the STP does not produce the quantity and/or quality of the graphite products in the time anticipated.